Emanuel Ax: Musical style

-He holds honorary doctorates of music from Yale University (awarded in May 2007) and Columbia University.
-He is a recipient of Yale University's Sanford Medal.

 Personal life

 Ax lives in New York City with his wife, pianist Yoko Nozaki, and has two children.
 He converses in fluent Polish with his family at home.

 Ax co-constructed the April 19, 2017 New York Times Crossword Puzzle and is one of the ambassadors to Music Traveler, together with Billy Joel, Hans Zimmer, John Malkovich, Sean Lennon, and Adrien Brody.